 Manicurists typically attend a post-secondary school or institution to obtain training.
-Many of these programs lead to a certificate or a diploma and as mentioned previously, typically take a year or less to complete.
+Many of these programs lead to a certificate or a diploma.
 Most states require candidates to complete their training at a state approved school in order to pursue licensure so it’s important for candidates to understand the licensure guidelines/procedures for their specific state as well as ensure their training school meets those requirements.
 It’s also important to note that since Manicurists work very closely with the public and the services they provide are very “hands-on,” it can be advantageous to a student to choose a program that has strong instructional and practical components so they can “learn by doing.”

 How long do I have to go to school?

-The Dorsey Schools Manicuring program is a 400 hour program and is designed to be completed in less than one year.
+The Dorsey School of Beauty Manicuring program is a 400 hour program and is designed to be completed in less than one year.

 What are important characteristics for Manicurists to have?